-Our primary business is the manufacture, distribution, marketing and sale of OTC health care and cold remedy products to consumers through national chain, regional, specialty and local retail stores.
-Our flagship brand is Cold-EEZE and our principal product is Cold-EEZE cold remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold.
-In addition to Cold-EEZE cold remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE cold remedy QuickMelts products are based on our proprietary zinc gluconate formulation in combination with certain natural (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
-In Fiscal 2015, we introduced three new Cold-EEZE product line extensions: (i) a Cold-EEZE Multi-Symptom Relief for Cold and Flu lozenge, (ii) a Cold-EEZE Daytime and Nighttime Multi-Symptom Relief in liquid form for each of adults and children, and (iii) Cold-EEZE Natural Allergy Relief caplets for indoor and outdoor allergies.
-Shipments for these three new Cold-EEZE product line extensions began in the third quarter of Fiscal 2015.
-We also manufacture, market and distribute organic cough drops and a Vitamin C supplement, and perform contract manufacturing services of cough drop and other OTC cold remedy products for third parties.
+Our primary business is the manufacture, distribution, marketing and sale of OTC homeopathic and health care and products, particularly cold remedy products, to consumers through national chain, regional, specialty and local retail stores.
+Our flagship brand is Cold-EEZE[®] and our principal product is Cold-EEZE[®] cold remedy zinc gluconate lozenges, proven in clinical studies to reduce the duration and severity of symptoms of the common cold.
+In addition to Cold-EEZE[®] cold remedy lozenges, we market and distribute non-lozenge forms of our proprietary zinc gluconate formulation, (i) Cold-EEZE[®] cold remedy Oral Spray.
+Each of our Cold-EEZE[®] QuickMelts[®] products are based on our proprietary zinc gluconate formulation with certain (i) immune system support, (ii) energy, (iii) sleep and relaxation, and/or (iv) cold and flu symptom relieving active ingredients.
+We also contract manufacture for third parties their branded OTC health care lozenges, however this operation is an extension of our OTC products and as such, we operate in one segment.

+In Fiscal 2014, we introduced and began shipments in June 2014 our new Cold-EEZE[®] Plus Natural Multi-Symptom QuickMelts[®].
+In Fiscal 2015, we introduced three new Cold-EEZE[®] product line extensions: (i) a Cold-EEZE[®] Multi-Symptom Relief for Cold and Flu lozenge, (ii) a Cold-EEZE[®] Daytime and Nighttime Multi-Symptom Relief in liquid form for each of adults and children, and (iii) Cold-EEZE[®] Natural Allergy Relief caplets for indoor and outdoor allergies.
+Shipments for these three new Cold-EEZE[®] product line extensions began in the third quarter of Fiscal 2015.
+In Fiscal 2016, we expanded our Cold-EEZE[®] product line further to include (i) Cold-EEZE[®] Gummies Multi-Symptom Relief for Cold and Flu and (ii) Cold-EEZE[®] Nighttime Multi-Symptom Relief for Cold and Flu QuickMelts[®].
+Shipments began for these two new products in the third quarter of Fiscal 2016.

-Cold-EEZE[®] is an established product in the health care and cold remedy market.
-For Fiscal 2015, 2014 and 2013, our revenues have come principally from our OTC health care and cold remedy products.
-For Fiscal 2015, 2014 and 2013, our net sales for each period were related to markets in the United States.
+Cold-EEZE[®] is an established product in the health care and cough-cold market.
+For Fiscal 2016, 2015 and 2014, our revenues have come principally from (i) our OTC health care and cold remedy products and (ii) were related to markets in the United States.